Where is Long Beach?

 The Long Beach Aquarium of the Pacific is home to only two whales... full-scale replicas of the world’s largest mammal, the Blue Whale, which hang in the Aquarium’s main hall.
 Although the Aquarium is currently not home to live whales or dolphins, over 12,000 other marine animals do call it home.
 Its residents include seals, sea lions, bat rays, sharks, bass, sea dragons, and much, much more.
-Don’t miss the new exhibit at the Aquarium, “Lorikeets”, which will feed right out of your hand!
+Don’t miss the “Lorikeets” exhibit where these birds will feed right out of your hand!

 Is there any free public transportation available in Long Beach?

 Yes!
 Catch the convenient red Passport shuttle, which runs approximately every 15 minutes.
 It's free in the Downtown area and can transport you to all of the must-see Long Beach attractions, including the Queen Mary, Aquarium of the Pacific, Shoreline Village and Pine Avenue.
 For only $1.25, Long Beach Transit continues your journey to the attractions of Belmont Shore, Alamitos Bay and Cal State Long Beach.
 During summer months, the AquaBus is also available to transport you between selected sites in Rainbow Harbor.
 Also during the summer, you can hop aboard the new AquaLink catamaran for a swift journey to Alamitos Bay.
 If you have additional questions, friendly transit advisors are available by phone at (562) 591-2301.
 Or visit the Transit Information Center on First Street and Promenade.